HEPTA-111/ProcessScheduling-MemoryManagementSimulator/README.md

 ## 1. Project Overview

-This project is a Python-based simulator created for the B206 Operating Systems module.
+This project is a Python-based simulator .
 Its purpose is to implement and analyze core operating system concepts in a practical setting.
 The simulator models the execution of processes in a single-CPU environment, focusing on the interplay between CPU scheduling and contiguous memory allocation.

 The primary goal is to compare the performance of two non-preemptive scheduling algorithms—First-Come, First-Served (FCFS) and Shortest-Job-First (SJF)—to observe their impact on system performance metrics like waiting time and turnaround time.